 "The Snake Princess" in Marie Campbell, Tales from the Cloud Walking Country, pp. 151-55.
 Told by Uncle Tom Dixon in E. KY.
 The roles are reversed in this tale of a boy who dies while helping break the evil spell on an enchanted snake.
 The Snake Princess then revives and marries him.
 During a visit home, he breaks his promise to never wish her off the Golden Mountain.
 He must travel and overcome three giants before he can return to his Snake Princess in her castle on the Golden Mountain.
 This tale told in the 1920s and '30s seems racist to today's readers, with "little black men" in far-off lands who trick the boy's father into giving his child to him, and later torment the boy to death as he tries to rescue the enchanted princess.

-There is a big white bear that gives Jack a star out of the sky and a ride home, flying on its back, in Anne Shelby's original Jack tale, "Jack and the Christmas Beans."
-In A Kentucky Christmas.
-Ed.
-George Ella Lyon.
+A big white bear gives Jack a star out of the sky and a ride home, flying on its back, in Anne Shelby's original Jack tale, "Jack and the Christmas Beans."
+In A Kentucky Christmas, edited by George Ella Lyon.
 Lexington: Univ.
 Press of Kentucky, 2003.
 Also in Shelby's The Adventures of Molly Whuppie and Other Appalachian Folktales.
 Illus.
 Paula McArdle.
 Chapel Hill: Univ. of NC Press, 2007, pp. 55-61.
 See more under Shelby's name at Appalachian Folktales in General Collections, Journals, Web Sites and Appalachian Folktale Collections K-Z.

 "Beauty and the Beast"different versions in many books and films.
 Some variants of tale type 425C are reprinted in D. L. Ashliman's Beauty and the Beast, including "The Bear Prince" from Switzerland.
 Many novels and other works based on "Beauty and the Beast" are listed at Sur La Lune Fairy Tales.